cauadomingos72/algoritmos_e_prog_UNIVALI/c++_exercicios/README.txt

-Almost all the codes in this folder is based on Linux
+Almost all the codes in this folder is based on Linux OS